texastribune/data-visuals-create/templates/feature/README.md

 Pulls any `workspace` files that have been pushed to S3 back down to the project's local `workspace` directory.
 This is helpful for ensuring you're in sync with another developer.

-### `npm run parse`

-Spins up a local server of the project and captures metadata and screenshots for each route.

 ## Environment variables and authentication

 Any projects created with `data-visuals-create` assume you're working within a Texas Tribune environment, but it is possible to point AWS (used for deploying the project and assets to S3) and Google's API (used for interfacing with Google Drive) at your own credentials.